ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 {: spacing="compact"}

 - Line A details the full SHA-256 as a hex value with the dashes inserted.
-- Line B details the version and variant hex positions which must be overritten.
+- Line B details the version and variant hex positions which must be overwritten.
-- Line C details the final value after the ver/var have been overritten.
+- Line C details the final value after the ver/var have been overwritten.
 - Line D details the discarded, leftover values from the original SHA-256 computation.